LaureneEpp/react-demos/003_weather-js-rails/README.md

 API Requests: The app makes API requests to retrieve weather data for a city upon user's input.
 Weather Display: basic information concerning the current weather conditions are displayed.
 Additional Information: the user can click on a list of information types to view additional weather-related data.
+Map icon : the user can click the map icon and view the location on Google maps where the weather information is based.